UniversalDependencies/docs/_el/feat/Mood.md

 Imperative is used to order or ask the addressee to do the action denoted by the verb.

-Modern Greek verbs morphologically mark the imperfective and perfective  singular and plural second person of the active and passive voice.
+Modern Greek verbs morphologically mark the imperfective and perfective  singular and plural second person of the active and passive imperative.

 #### Examples